 Professional Review Board: This group of IMCA volunteers, specifically appointed by the Board of Directors, reviews disciplinary complaints filed against members who may have violated the Code of Professional Responsibility orthe Standards of Practice according to the Disciplinary Rules and Procedures.

-Specialty Conference Committee: Meets regularly to discuss topics, speakers, and locations for IMCA's four annual specialty conferences that are dedicated to topics such as international investing, practice management, and advanced wealth management.
+Specialty Conference Committee: Meets regularly to discuss topics, speakers, and locations for IMCA's annual specialty conferences that are dedicated to topics such as international investing, practice management, and advanced wealth management.

 CIMA® and CPWA® Certification Examination Item Writers